Advanced Certificate in Applied Behavior Analysis

 This program is designed for individuals who wish to receive a formal background in the theory and practice of Applied Behavior Analysis.
 Behavior analysis is used most widely with clinical populations in the area of developmental disabilities, including but not limited to clients diagnosed as being on the autism spectrum and/or intellectually impaired.

 The program requires the completion of 18 credits, and is designed so that all requirements can be met within one calendar year (fall semester, spring semester and summer session).
-The curriculum consists of 9 credits in basic courses in behavior analysis, 6 credits in advanced courses and 3 practicum credits.
+The curriculum consists of 9 credits in basic courses in behavior analysis, 6 credits in advanced courses and 3 credits in ethical issues.
 Applications are accepted until August 1.

 The Behavior Analyst Certification Board, Inc. has approved the following course sequence as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst Examination.
 Applicants will have to meet additional requirements to qualify for board certification.